Updated: Aug 20

 Staff a transformation owner/manager in a senior role with a leader-servant mentality.
 They work collaboratively with teams and executives across the organization to execute and continuously align during the initiative keeping the pulse.
 They manage the complex dependencies while providing a data-driven clear view of the current state and the ability to continuously align teams helping facilitate cross-team prioritization

 Avoid the trap of expensive transformations that lands the company in the same place.
-Failing to zoom out and taking a fresh look while building for the wrong or invalid historic use cases is a common trap.
+Failing to zoom out and take a fresh look while building for the wrong or invalid historical use cases is a common trap.
 Increase the use of data-driven decisions to validate the market, client needs, and evolving user experience needs.
-Hire an external consultant to assist with the initial transformation rationale for validation
+Hire an external consultant to assist with the initial transformation rationale for validation.

 Avoid the trap of limited resources available for transformation initiatives by focusing resources on the top priorities.
 Carve out a % of roadmap resources to work on initiatives.
 Staff temporary help to advance large ticket items with limited in-house skills